sbb-design-systems/digital.sbb.ch/src/en/design-system/legacy/components/notification/variants-states.md

   alt: 'Image of a notification, error with jump marker',
   title: 'Notification, error with jump marker'
 }) }}

-* The individual jump markers are separated by a ‘/’.{.lead}
+* The individual jump markers are separated by a ‘/’. {.lead}
-* Clicking on a skip marker scrolls directly to the cause of the error.{.lead}
+* Clicking on a skip marker scrolls directly to the cause of the error. {.lead}
-* The jump marker target is always on the same page as the notification (no jumping to other pages).{.lead}
+* The jump marker target is always on the same page as the notification (no jumping to other pages). {.lead}

 ## Specification
 {{ specificationLinks({